rohitl17/cab-dynamic-pricing/documentation/component_specification.md

 Output: Retrained models for surge classification and dynamic pricing.

 ### Component 7 (database):
 This component is under development now.
 The developers plan to store the basic user information for storing user context for future logins.
 This database will also store updated model results and entries for feedback application.
+It uses CSVs now.

 ### Components interaction
 1. User visits the home page.
 Signs in using google email ID.
 The backend for this authentication is handled by the component 1.
 In case of successful login, the user is directed to the Component 2.
 2. For component 2, the user inputs the required source, destination and selects uber and lyft cab types from the dropdown.
-This then directs the context to the involved subcomponents to get the required information using the API keys.
+This then directs the context to the involved subcomponents to get the required information using the APIs.
 3. Once the information is available, the component 3 is called and calulates the surge using the ML model.
 4. The surge is sent to component 4 which calculates the dynamic price for the respective cab prices.
 5. Once the price is calculated, the final report is generated as a JSON and sent to the reporting frontend which shows the output.